Smallpox: Late

 There is also a later form of hemorrhagic smallpox (referred to late hemorrhagic smallpox, or variolosa pustula hemorrhagica).
 The prodrome is severe and similar to that observed in early hemorrhagic smallpox, and the fever persists throughout the course of the disease.
 Bleeding appears in the early eruptive period (but later than that seen in purpura variolosa), and the rash is often flat and does not progress beyond the vesicular stage.
 Hemorrhages in the mucous membranes appear to occur less often than in the early hemorrhagic form.
 Sometimes the rash forms pustules which bleed at the base and then undergo the same process as in ordinary smallpox.
 This form of the disease is characterized by a decrease in all of the elements of the coagulation cascade and an increase in circulating antithrombin.
 This form of smallpox occurs anywhere from 3% to 25% of fatal cases, depending on the virulence of the smallpox strain.
 Most people with the late-stage form die within eight to 10 days of illness.
 Among the few who recover, the hemorrhagic lesions gradually disappear after a long period of convalescence.
 The case fatality rate for late hemorrhagic smallpox is around 90–95%.
 Pregnant women are slightly more likely to experience this form of the disease, though not as much as early hemorrhagic smallpox.

 Cause

-Smallpox was caused by infection with variola virus, which belongs to the family Poxviridae, subfamily Chordopoxvirinae, and genus Orthopoxvirus.
+Smallpox is caused by infection with Variola virus, which belongs to the family Poxviridae, subfamily Chordopoxvirinae, genus Orthopoxvirus.